 The first stop on the duo’s route is a homicide investigation at Peach Trees, a deceptively named 200-storey apartment slum ruled by the merciless drug lord “Mama” (Lena Heady; TVs Game of Thrones).
 Unimpressed by the law meddling in her business — especially when they arrest her second-in-command (Wood Harris; TVs The Wire) — Mama locks down the building and gives her tenants a grisly ultimatum: no one leaves Peach Trees until the two judges are dead.

 Admittedly, Dredd leaves most of source’s satirical edge by the wayside, favouring gore and grenades over statements about fascism or the concept of the police state.
-And frankly, there’s nothing particularly wrong with that.
-You get the distinct impression that Travis – not to mention the studio – wanted Dredd to be nothing more than a succinct, satisfying and very bloody piece of escapist action, and to that end, you can’t really say it’s unsuccessful.
+You get the distinct impression that Travis – not to mention his studio bosses – wanted Dredd to be nothing more than a succinct, satisfying and very bloody piece of escapist action.
+To that end, you can’t really say it’s unsuccessful.